tacesrever/easy-frida/README.md

 run`create-injector` at empty directory (see `scripts/create-injector.js`)

-open this directory with vscode (or other ide with typescript support)
+open the directory with vscode (or other ide with typescript support)

 edit target in injector.js